Sunak under investigation by standards watchdog over interest declaration

 But it seems Mr Greenberg’s investigation appears to centre on whether the Prime Minister should have declared the interest to MPs.

+Mr Sunak wrote to the Liaison Committee earlier this month to say he would like to “clarify for the Parliamentary record that this interest has rightly been declared to the Cabinet Office”.

-The list of ministerial interests has not been updated for nearly a year.
+He said the new list of ministerial interests, which has not been updated for nearly a year, would be published “shortly”.

-Deputy Labour leader Angela Rayner said this has “left a transparency black hole which is enabling the Prime Minister and those he has appointed to dodge proper scrutiny of their affairs”.
+Deputy Labour leader Angela Rayner said delay has “left a transparency black hole which is enabling the Prime Minister and those he has appointed to dodge proper scrutiny of their affairs”.

 “If Rishi Sunak has got nothing to hide, he should commit to publishing the register before May’s elections so the public can see for themselves,” she added.